Generate summary with AI

 Invoke-Expression is a handy PowerShell cmdlet for when you need to run commands that are built as strings, allowing for dynamic command execution.
 This method is great when your commands need to adapt based on different conditions or input from users.

-Suppose you have a .exe file named, “MyApp.exe” that is located in “C:\Program Files\MyApp,” and you want to run it using Invoke-Expression.
+Suppose you have an .exe file named “MyApp.exe” that is located in “C:\Program Files\MyApp,” and you want to run it using Invoke-Expression.
 You can create a command string like this:

 Atera does not guarantee the integrity, availability, security, virus-free, safety, lawfulness, non-infringement, rights’ status, or functionality of the scripts.
 The use of the shared scripts is at your own risk.
 Scripts are provided “AS IS”. *